Reason for an other headache – the problem of choices

 Comes handy if you want to get discovered.

 Different people have different opinions about these freelance marketplaces for job opportunities, and sure, some of them takes even 20% cut from your revenues.
 But, is it a place we can start?
 Yes.
-Did you have to pay for to start before any work is done?
+Did you have to pay to start before any work done?
 Nope.
 The key here, it’s a starting point.
-It is not the place you stay ’til you go retired.
+It is not the place you stay ’til you get retired.
 Build a profile, get rated (aka, references, later useful as Testimonials), start to roll.
 At least until you grow out the place.

 Let’s hope we both will, you and me!